Pennsylvania has endured an unprecedented budget impasse: will this year's budget come in on time?

 Pennsylvanians have paid a hefty price for the impasse: The partisan gridlock that led to this dysfunction has hurt small businesses that rely on state contracts.
 Also struggling are school districts and vulnerable populations served by human services organizations.
 The impasse has now also resulted in a downgrading of the state’s credit rating, meaning it will now cost Pennsylvania more money to borrow the funds required to sustain mandated programs that help our citizens succeed.
 Schools and human services agencies statewide have had to borrow money, dip into reserves or investment funds, lay off staff, reduce staff hours and services, and sometimes all of the above in order to remain open.
 In other words, the people of Pennsylvania have been held hostage in this political battle.

-As we prepare for next year’s budget, the #PAPeopleCount coalition is exploring how other states ensure timely passage of annual budgets.
+As we prepare for the 2016-2017 budget, the #PAPeopleCount coalition is exploring how other states ensure timely passage of annual budgets.
 We also continue to encourage people to contact their legislators on social media and by phone, mail and email to demand a budget that fully funds human services.
 Join with us in keeping the pressure on by spreading the word to your own social networks and sharing your story by using the hashtag #PAPeopleCount.
 Together, we are documenting the toll the impasse is taking on Pennsylvania's people.
 What services are at risk?
 How many families, individuals or children are being affected?
 Don't forget to tag the governor and your legislator so that they can see the impact the impasse has on voters like you.

 Download materials to use on social media